 When talking about BTU, be sure not to get confused with the company Peabody.
-Peabody is an energy company that uses BTU as their unique ticker when traded on the New York stock exchange.
-While Peabody is an energy company and uses BTU as their ticker, this has nothing to do with the actual unit of measurement when used for the purposes of this article.
+Peabody is an energy company that uses BTU as its unique ticker when traded on the New York stock exchange.
+While Peabody is an energy company and uses BTU as their ticker, this has nothing to do with the actual unit of measurement when used for the purposes of this post.

-BTUs directly correlate with your energy bill.
+BTUs directly correlates with your energy bill.
 While some systems are more efficient than others, producing more BTUs will generally require more energy usage.
 This means that producing a lot of BTUs, whether it is by burning wood, burning gas, or electric heating, will use as much energy.
-When it comes to electric heating, this is easily reflected on your electric bill.
+When it comes to electric heating, this is easily reflected in your electric bill.

-Electric fireplaces around 5,000 BTUs are easily one of the most efficient ways to keep your home warm, and you will see the difference on your heating bill.
+Electric fireplaces around 5,000 BTUs are easily one of the most efficient ways to keep your home warm, and you will see the difference in your heating bill.

-Beyond energy efficient and lower cost of heating, electric fireplaces have many more benefits:
+Beyond energy efficiency and lower cost of heating, electric fireplaces have many more benefits:

 - No Work or Hassle – Wood fireplaces require a lot of work to clean and maintain them.
 Electric fireplaces you simply turn on and enjoy.

-- Effortless Installation – Most electric fireplaces you can simply place where you want them and plug them into a wall outlet.
+- Effortless Installation – For most electric fireplaces you can simply place them where you want them and plug them into a wall outlet.

-- Realistic Visuals – If you invest in a high end fireplace like MagikFlame, you can get super realistic flame effect visuals that are hard to tell apart from the real thing.
+- Realistic Visuals – If you invest in a high end fireplace like MagikFlame, you can get the super realistic flame effect that is hard to distinguish from the real thing.

-- Incredibly Safe – Electric fireplaces don’t burn anything so there is no additional risk of a house fire or harmful emissions you might breath in.
-Both of these are huge safety concerns for wood and gas fireplaces.
+- Incredibly Safe – Electric fireplaces don’t burn anything, so there is no additional risk of a house fire or harmful emissions you might breathe in.
+Both of these are substantial safety concerns for wood burning and gas burning fireplaces.

 - Astoundingly Realistic 3D Holographic Visuals – Electric fireplaces have many different ways of generating flame effects to imitate a traditional wood fireplace.
-Unfortunately, many of them fail completely to realistically simulate a fireplace.
-This isn’t the case with MagikFlame, they are easily one of the most realistic electric fireplaces you can claim.
+Unfortunately, many of them truly fail in their attempt to simulate a fireplace realistically.
+This isn’t the case with MagikFlame; they are easily one of the most realistic electric fireplaces you can purchase.
 This is due to their unique holographic technology.
 Instead of the cheap tactics that the competition uses to fake flames, MagikFlame projects super realistic 3D flames as a hologram onto a real log set that sits inside of the fireplace.
 These flames move realistically like a real wood fireplace, and have embers that dance around and shoot off the flickering flames.
-With MagikFlame, you aren’t just stuck with one type of flame style, you can select between 30 different types of flames with a quick push of a button.
+With MagikFlame, you aren’t just stuck with one type of flame style; you can select between 30 different types of flames with a quick touch of a button.
 This allows you to set the way the flames move or how roaring the fire is depending on what kind of mood you are in.

-- Immersion-Driven Auditory Experience – A real wood fireplace will always have the crackling sound of the burning logs.
+- Immersion-Driven Auditory Experience – A real wood fireplace will always have the crackling and popping sound of the burning logs.
 Many electric fireplaces fail to add this important audio sensation to the atmosphere they create.
 MagikFlame stands out in this regard.
 With MagikFlame electric fireplaces, you have the incredible sound of crackling logs that play along with the realistic fire visual effects.
-By adding these audio effects to accompany the visual effects, it further adds to the rich ambiance and will make people feel like they are sitting in front of a real fireplace.
-On top of the crackling sounds of logs MagikFlame can produce, there is also a selection of relaxing nature sounds you can choose to play if you want to.
+Adding these audio effects to accompany the visual effects adds to the rich ambiance and makes people feel like they are sitting in front of a real fireplace.
+On top of the crackling and popping sounds of logs MagikFlame can produce, there is also a selection of relaxing nature sounds you can choose to play if you want to.

 If you think an electric fireplace is right for you and MagikFlame electric fireplaces sound like the right direction to head, here are some more resources about MagikFlame to help you make an informed decision:

-- To get a sense of the company and how the realistic flame effects stems from an interesting Hollywood special effect background, it is worth reading the MagikFlame story.
+- To get a sense of the company and how the realistic flame effects stem from an interesting Hollywood special effects background, it is worth reading the MagikFlame story.

 - There is no better way to see if a product is good than to see what existing customers are saying.
 Read the MagikFlame reviews so you can know what past customers are saying about this electric fireplace.